gusrezo/coursera_getting_and_cleaning_data/codebook.md

 * Values: interval (-1, 1)
 * Taken from the original data set, files "X_train.txt" and "X_test.txt.
 Names assigned to every variable according to the labels in the file "features.txt".

-    Below is the list of features.
+    Below the features are listed.
 For every feature there's a variable "mean" and another "std"(standard deviation):

 timeBodyAcc-mean-X
 timeBodyAcc-mean-Y